 Without doubts, the most important tourist attraction is the Emperor Nero Villa.
 Its location is still not found with precision but they say it’s near the “Arco Muto” where there are also the ruins of a supposed theater.
 This project was supposed to be a big residence of Nero.
 After his death, the Villa was used by the Emperor until the Severi dynasty.

-But Ostia is also by the sea and an enjoyable warm weather.
+But Ostia is also by the sea and has enjoyable warm weather.
 There are a lot of bathing establishments, hotels, restaurants, and nautical clubs.

 Cerveteri and Tarquinia, the necropolis